 This case primarily related to land issues and the interpretation of the Doctrine of Discovery in the United States.
 The case involved a man named Thomas Johnson who bought land from the Piankeshaw Indians and William M’Intosh who later obtained a patent to the same land from the United States federal government.
 The Court was asked to settle the dispute between the two men and sided with M’Intosh.
 The Court went on to say that the Indians did not own land outright, but that they had rights to occupy lands and only the discovering nation (U.S.) could settle those land rights.
 Indians could not sell lands to individuals and states do not have legal standing to settle aboriginal land claims.
 There was a case similar to this much later in Alaska called United States v.
 Berrigan (1905).
-That case involved gold seekers trying to purchase land from Athabascan people who were living in what is now Delta Junction.
-Judge Wickersham ruled that only the federal government could negotiate with Indians over land rights.
+That case involved gold seekers trying to purchase/steal land from Salchaket Athabascan people who were living near the Salcha on the Tanana river.
+Judge Wickersham recognized the legal obligation of the federal government to protect Native lands and ruled that only the federal government could settle aboriginal land claims, thereby the sale was invalid.

 II.
 Cherokee Nation v.
 Georgia (1831)

 In this case, Cherokee Chief John Ross tried to protect Cherokee lands, fight off removal, and to keep the laws of Georgia from being imposed on them by asking for an injunction in the United States Supreme Court.
 The Cherokees argued that they were a foreign nation and the laws of Georgia did not apply to them.
-The Court denied the injunction and went on to say that the Cherokees were not a foreign nation, but they were a ‘domestic dependant nation.’
+The Court denied the injunction and went on to say that the Cherokees were not a foreign nation, but they were a ‘domestic dependent nation.’
 The relationship between the tribes and the United States was like that of a ‘ward to a guardian.’
 This case outlined the sovereign nature of tribes as not like states, but not as complete foreign nations either.
-Tribal sovereignty (authority to govern) was limited by being within the boundaries of the United States, but it was inherent sovereignty, which meant that it predated the United States.
+Tribal sovereignty was limited by being within the boundaries of the United States, but that tribal sovereignty was inherent sovereignty, which means that it predates the United States.
 The responsibility that the federal government has to tribes takes root from this and the next of the famous Marshall Indian cases.
 That responsibility is called the ‘doctrine of federal trust responsibility.’
-The idea was that in exchange for the taking of land from the tribes, the federal government would protect the tribes in the lands that they ended up with, and compensate them by providing basic necessities such as food, shelter, and basic services to the tribes.
+The idea was that in exchange for the taking of land from the tribes, the federal government would protect the tribes in the lands that they ended up with, and compensate them by providing basic necessities such as food, shelter, and human services to the tribes.